MicrosoftLearning/AZ-2008_DevOps_Foundations_Core_Principles_Practices/Instructions/Labs/04-enhance-workload-traffic-manager-test-azure-chaos-studio.md

 ## Exercise 1: Enhance workload resiliency by using Traffic Manager

-In this exercise, you will implement a resilient configuration that distributes requests between the two .NET web app instances in two different Azure regions by using Azure Traffic Manager.
+In this exercise, you'll implement a resilient configuration that distributes requests between the two .NET web app instances in two different Azure regions by using Azure Traffic Manager.

 > **Note:** For the purpose of our lab, we will consider the deployment of .NET-based web app eShopOnWeb in the East US region as the primary instance.
 While in this case such consideration is purely arbitrary (and used for demonstration purposes only), there might be scenarios where it might be beneficial to prioritize one of the endpoints.